wnsgml972/Mosquitto_Time_based_filter/readme.md

 * libuuid (uuid-dev) - disable with `make WITH_UUID=no`
 * libwebsockets (libwebsockets-dev) - enable with `make WITH_WEBSOCKETS=yes`
 * openssl (libssl-dev on Debian based systems) - disable with `make WITH_TLS=no`
+* xsltproc (xsltproc and docbook-xsl on Debian based systems) - only needed when building from git sources - disable with `make WITH_DOCS=no`

 ## Credits